 The second person I would like to talk about is Jimmy Seitzer.
 He started in my garage with zero heat and he got mad when I got a heater.
 Then I knew how f*cked up he really was.
 Jimmy was a bodybuilder but only weighed 150lb.
 He would powerlift with us, then do bodybuilding at other local gyms.
 The better his squat was the better he was.
 A 500 squat won him Mister OSU.
 With a 600 squat he was Mr. Ohio, when we squatting 700 plus he was Mr. USA and second and third in the Mr. —.
 He made two elite totals at 198 and 220 with a 733 squat, 413 bench, and 666 deadlift.
 Jimmy is alive and well and sells the Bandbell Bar.
 A longtime friend just like Amy and my old friend Darryl Mayo, we see each other often and will till death do us part.

 The third event is the sudden death of my first pit bull Nitro.
 We brought him home and the club in 1973, the year I made my first Elite.
 He saw me make all five Elite totals before he died in the gym.
 He was there for all of our workouts and never missed a single one.
 He let the guys put wraps on him, but Gino Cardi would always reward him with some donuts.
 After his death I had a logo of his likeness made with a chain weight around his neck.
-He is still alive in the minds of many at Westside and has been seen on about 25,000 of the Westside apparel sold each month, not to mention every capsule sold by Westside Sports Nutrition.
+He is still alive in the minds of many at Westside and that is why he is our brand image.
 He is an Icon.
 Some people understand what it is to be a Westside lifter, while others are too engulfed in their own ego to ever fully understand what the early Westside pioneers who started in the garage had to do with our legacy today.

 Many ask how I look at Westside and what I expect out of a lifter: